enso-org/enso-archive/doc/design/notes-on-enso-syntax-and-semantics.md

 called `main` in the file `Main.enso`.
 However, we also provide for a scripting workflow in the form of `enso run`, which will look for a definition of `main` in the file it is provided.

+## General Open Questions
+This section contains a list of general open questions that we need to answer:

+- Drop-style trait?